SamieiSara/loan-risk-fraud-analytics/powerbi/README.md

 ## 🧩 Data Modeling

-A relational data model was designed to connect key datasets across the lending process, including customers, loans, transactions, and risk data.
+A star schema data model was designed to connect key datasets across the lending process, including customers, loans, transactions, and risk data.
 This structure enables consistent analysis of portfolio performance, credit risk, and fraud across the dashboard.

 ![Data Model](screenshots/datamodel.png)

 ---

-## 🧮 2.
-DAX Measures
+## 🧮 DAX Measures

 DAX was used to define key business metrics and calculations.